Old Ambulance Station, The Rocks: History

 In 1971 the upstairs rooms were rewired, painted and refurnished to provide school and demonstration facilities for Introductory Training Classes for recruits for the Central District.
 At the end of 1973 classes ceased when responsibility for training was transferred to the NSW Ambulance Board.
-In the mid 1980s there was a proposal to establish an Ambulance Service Museum on the premises and for a time several old Ambulances were on display.
+In the mid-1980s there was a proposal to establish an Ambulance Service Museum on the premises and for a time several old Ambulances were on display.

 By late 1990 the premises were found to be infested with white ants and the floor boards, particularly on the first floor were unsound and creating an occupational and safety issue.
 The premises were vacated on 9 November 1990 and the lease relinquished to the Sydney Cove Redevelopment Authority.

-From 2008 to 2018 the Ken Duncan Gallery occupied the premises, after which, it became the head quarters of The Argyle Network, an Australian Technology recruitment business.
+From 2008 to 2018 the Ken Duncan Gallery occupied the premises, after which, it became the headquarters of The Argyle Network, an Australian Technology recruitment business.